 Stamp Duty Concessions or Exemption

-Stamp Duty is a significant cost, and in NSW, it’s removal for first home buyers is welcoming.
+Stamp Duty is a high cost, and in NSW, its removal for first home buyers is welcoming.
 For the purchase of a home worth just under $600,000, the savings is around $22,000.

 First Home Loan Deposit Scheme